 Choose from three options when viewing performance data in your Apple Search Ads Advanced account

 Access convenient, top level metrics at a glance within your Apple Search Ads Advanced Campaigns dashboard, Ad Groups dashboard, or Keywords tab.
-In search results campaigns, performance data for keywords, search terms, and Creative Sets is also available at the ad group level under each element’s corresponding tab.
+In search results campaigns, performance data for keywords, search terms, and ad variations is also available at the ad group level under each element’s corresponding tab.
+In Today tab campaigns, you can see ad-level performance data within the Ads dashboard of an ad group.

 See data in bar graphs, in charts, and as trend lines to quickly visualize performance over time.
 You can view a variety of key metrics by date, ad group, or device, or according to specific audience refinements.